 Step 1: Canter to the vertical straight on, riding between the PVC poles.
 Land straight and canter forward, then follow the gentle bending line to ride an easy eight strides to the oxer.

 Step 2: Now for training purposes—riding the exact line that you want—try to execute the line with more bend and an extra stride.
-Move the PVC poles to the right, forcing a more acute angle to the left over the vertical fence (see Diagram B above) and a deeper bending line to the oxer.
+Move the PVC poles to the right, forcing a more acute angle to the left over the vertical fence (see Diagram B, below) and a deeper bending line to the oxer.
 This time you should ride the line in nine strides.

 Step 3: As you jump on more of an angle from right to left, it is likely that your horse will land on the left lead.
 This gives you the opportunity to practice a lead change at the point in the line of changing direction.
 Set up a cone at the apex of the turn and practice getting your lead change promptly at that point.